Anonymous11-2022/Programming_skills/README.md

 # Programming_skills

 **Preface**
-Below are the exercises I have done so far during this education.
+Below are the exercises I have done so far during the Back-end Python Developer education.
 I have expanded the elaboration of all exercises so that it becomes more clear what my code does.
-For example, I have added all questions to my code and I have tried to clearly indicate in the output which output belongs to which question.
+For example, I have added all the questions from the exercise to my code and I have tried to clearly indicate in the output which output belongs to which question.
 This way it becomes more clear in the output what my code does exactly.

 Furthermore I want to specify that I always try to write my code as universally as possible.
 This allows my code to be used for multiple situations / requests.
 Enjoy reading.